-HOOD participants who consent to participate in the OCS will have their data migrated into the new database platform, as outlined above.
+HOOD participants who consented to participate in the OCS hadtheir data migrated into the new database platform, as outlined above.
 For these participants consenting to participate in the OCS, data will be collected regularly either through a CMS or by manual data extraction into an electronic database.